Minister of Magic: The trouble is, the other side can do magic too, Prime Minister.

 - This is played every way to Sunday in The Incredibles.
 The Parr family is basically your average family, but with superpowers, and all the typical concerns are still there... at least in part due to the superhero relocation program, which prevents them from doing any actual supering (not that this stops them from using their powers in, say, typical dinner-table squabbling).

-- Impractical Magic: Istima is a Magic School but the student's struggle with overwork, Fantastic Racism, the cost of books, sleep deprivation, the addictive properties of cheap stamina potions (amphetamines), and magically horrible public restrooms in college dormitories.
+- Impractical Magic: Istima is a Wizarding School, but the students struggle with overwork, Fantastic Racism, the cost of books, sleep deprivation, the addictive properties of cheap stamina potions (amphetamines), and magically horrible public restrooms in college dormitories.
 It's also noted that species with different body plans are great for books until you have to imagine how an institution would bulk order desks.

-- In Franz Kafka's short story, Poseidon, the Greek god of the sea does not rule his realm by chauffeuring through the waters with his trident but instead spends all his time filling out forms and writing administrative reports for his periodic trips to Olympus.
+- In Franz Kafka's short story, Poseidon, the Greek god of the sea does not rule his realm by chauffeuring through the waters with his trident but rather by endlessly filling out forms and writing administrative reports for his periodic trips to Olympus.

 - The Wheel of Time is set at the End of an Age, where The Anti-God is breaking free of his prison and The Chosen One is destined either to win a Pyrrhic Victory over him or fail and doom the world.
 Incipient Final Battle, armies of monsters, regime changes, and high-powered Wizard Duels notwithstanding, the most pressing threat to most of the world is... climate change: the Dark One's influence messes with the seasons, which causes escalating food shortages and famines throughout the series.

 - The Discworld was created to showcase this trope.